oasci/metalflare/study/dissemination/reports/rogfp2-cu-mechanism/rogfp2-md-report.typ

 ) <fig-b2-emission>

 The protein environment around the chromophore is critical in maintaining this anionic configuration.
-The β-barrel structure of eGFP provides a hydrophobic pocket that shields the chromophore from bulk solvent, contributing to the high quantum yield of fluorescence in this state.
+The $beta$-barrel structure of eGFP provides a hydrophobic pocket that shields the chromophore from bulk solvent, contributing to the high quantum yield of fluorescence in this state.

 === Excited-state proton transfer